janscience/adaptationprimer/sparse/README.md

     spikesai.append(1000.0*spks)
 ```

 And we get a temporally and spatially sparse response.
+Both temporal
+and spatial redundancies are reduced.

 ![both](sparse-both.png)